graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration5.md

 1. Serial execution of data events' field resolvers is supported by passing an instance of `SerialExecutionStrategy` to the constructor.
 As before, parallel execution is default.

-2. Errors and output extensions are returned along with data events
+2. Errors and output extensions are returned along with data events.

-3. Memory leaks have been eliminated in the case of errors, output extensions, or metrics being enabled
+3. Memory leaks have been eliminated in the case of errors, output extensions, metrics being enabled, or the use of the context's array pool.

 4. The unhandled exception handler properly handles all error situations that it was designed to.